Why You Need an SEO Consultant and How to Hire the Best for Your Business

 If your website takes too long to load, users may find it difficult to use.
 This will affect your rankings.
 If your website doesn’t have an SSL certificate, search engines may be concerned about security and lower your rankings.

-An SEO consultant also looks into who your competitors are, what keywords they’re ranking for, and how your website can rank higher for the same keywords.
+An SEO marketer also looks into who your competitors are, what keywords they’re ranking for, and how your website can rank higher for the same keywords.

 For example, if you're a pet food business and one of your biggest competitors has a top-ranking article on “how to choose the right food for your cat,” you'll need to create a more comprehensive guide for your own website if you want to outrank them.

 As the number of keywords increases, finding your competition through manual search may be difficult.
-SEO consultants use tools to automate this process and fetch relevant information.
+Experts in the SEO industry use tools to automate this process and fetch relevant information.

 But there's far more to competitor research than just using your competitors as inspiration for content.
 Competitor research also involves: